c---/MultiWii3D/README.md

 MultiWii3D
 ==========

+**WARNING** The MultiWii 2.3 branch is very new and unstable, be careful when testing it.
+I have at least one issue that causes all motors to stop while flying.

 This is experimental.
 Use at your own risk.
 Test without props attached.
 Unanticipated motor spool-ups are very likely at any time even if it seems like it's working.
 Not all ESC's, motors, and/or batteries may be able to handle the load of high speed reversing and could be damaged.

 MultiWii with changes to support inverted flight via reversing motors